aimms/how-to/Articles/13/13-Solver-Logging-IDE.rst

     :lines: 90-94

-Overview of options to try out first for logging
+Overview of Options to Try out First for Logging
 ------------------------------------------------

 This section presents, based on problem type and solver, a list of first options to be set for more information.
 This is not a list of options to improve performance, but a first step to obtain more information about the solution process so analysis of the solution process can be started.

-LP Problems solved using Barrier
+LP Problems Solved Using Barrier
 ++++++++++++++++++++++++++++++++

 +------------+------------------------------+-----------------------+